appium/appium/docs/en/about-appium/getting-started.md

 Appium will now show you a little welcome message showing the version of Appium you're running and what port it's listening on (the default is `4723`).
 This port information is vital since you will have to direct your test client to make sure to connect to Appium on this port.
-If you want to change, the port, you can do so by using the `-p` flag when starting Appium (be sure to check out the full list of [server parameters](/docs/en/writing-running-appium/server-args.md)).
+If you want to change the port, you can do so by using the `-p` flag when starting Appium (be sure to check out the full list of [server parameters](/docs/en/writing-running-appium/server-args.md)).